 After taking birth in a new body, the performance of the new body is judged by his karma.
-If an individual performs well during his life time, the rebirth of his soul after death will be in a higher level.
+If an individual performs well during his lifetime, the rebirth of his soul after death will be at a higher level.
 Bad karmas of the lifetime may push the soul to lower levels if it reincarnates.
 Therefore, Gita preaches the effects of karma on the levels of rebirth.

 We are alive today.
 Our souls are with us and we are performing accordingly to our likes and dislikes.
 Some of our actions are good some are bad.
 Therefore, our spiritual levels may not be very high.
 Similarly, our ancestors also lived their lives according to their personal likes and dislikes, acquired positive and negative qualities.
 The soul keeps on taking rebirth till it attains liberation (Moksha).
 In the Bhagwat Gita it has been said:-

 “From the highest planet in the material world down to the lowest, all are places of misery wherein repeated birth and death take place.
 But one who attains to My abode, O son of Kunti, never takes birth again”.
 (Text 16, Chapter 8)